Decentralized Goal Assignment and Safe Trajectory Generation in Multi-Robot Networks via Multiple Lyapunov Functions: Collision Avoidance Policy

 which now is a positive definite function.
-More specifically: $w_{ij}(\bm r_i,\bm r_j, \bm r_{g_i})$ is zero only at the goal position $\bm r_{g_i}$, and furthermore tends to infinity as $d_{ij}\rightarrow \Delta$.
 To furthermore encode that the position trajectories of agent $i$ remain bounded in a prescribed region (for reasons that will be explained in the technical analysis later on), for each agent $i$ we define the workspace constraint:

-which encodes that the position $\bm r_i$ should always lie in the interior of a circle of center $\bm r_0= ^T$ and radius $R_0>R_c$.
+which encodes that the position $\bm r_i= ^T$ of agent $i$ should always lie in the interior of a circle of center $\bm r_0= ^T$ and radius $R_0>R_c$.
 This can be thought as the workspace where the agents operate.
 Then, in the same reasoning followed before, we define the barrier function: